Hand Painted Kitchen FAQs | Kitchen Repainting Questions

 No — you will be able to use your kitchen throughout the whole process.
 There will be periods of reduced access while certain stages are completed, but we plan the work carefully to keep disruption to a minimum.

-Can you paint laminate or vinyl doors?
+Can you paint laminate or vinyl kitchen doors?

 Can you paint previously painted kitchens?